-- Running shoes are perfectly fine for t-ball and coach pitch, cleats are recommended for Minor and above.
+Running shoes are perfectly fine for t-ball and coach pitch, cleats are recommended for Pitching Machine and above.

-- An athletic cup is recommended for minor and above.
+An athletic cup is recommended for major and above.

 Cornwall District Minor Baseball will provide a Jersey and a ball cap to our players.
 All of the other major equipment to play such as catcher’s equipment, balls, bases, bats are also provided by the league.

 Rain – A little bit of rain in the forecast does not mean automatic cancellation.
-T-ball and Coach Pitch are less affected by rain because the players are not pitching.
+T-ball, Coach Pitch and Pitching Machine are less affected by rain because the players are not pitching.
 Look for announcements about cancellation.
 All day rain is a likely cancellation due to the fields being soaked.
 A light sprinkle in the evening may cause a small game delay but we will strive to get the game in.
+Make Up Games

 T-ball – There will be no makeup games as they are built into the schedule, unless there are more than 3 cancellations.

-Rookie, Minor, Intermediate and Senior– All games will be made up.
-We will strive to have games made up on Sunday evening at 6PM
+Rookie, Pitching Machine, Major and Senior– All games will be made up.

 Find Out More About Equipment and Little League Bat Rules.
 Please note that, composite bats of any kind are "Banned" unless specifically listed on the Approved List On The Little League International Website.
 These Are Updated Regularly and Bats May Be Place On The “Not Approved” List At Any Time So Please Check This List Before You Buy.